Did anybody read last month’s quiz? If you missed it, here it is again with the answer to follow:

 Yes, that’s exactly right.
 You may see a symptom of another remedy in a case but the question is, can you confirm the remedy?
 In this case, no; there’s no confirmation for mercury.
 For one thing, Mercury is thirsty and our patient isn’t.

-I also thought of Bryonia, but he is not thirsty.
+I also thought of Bryonia, but the patient is not thirsty.

 Right.